 Three Rivers (1985-93): 324-152

-Entering his 21st season at the helm of Belmont’s baseball program, head coach Dave Jarvis has cultivated a rich program that’s seen success both on the field and in the classroom.
-Jarvis has led the Bruins since their inception as a NCAA Division I institution in 1998, only suffering four losing seasons in 19 years.
+Entering his 22nd season at the helm of Belmont’s baseball program, head coach Dave Jarvis has cultivated a rich program that’s seen success both on the field and in the classroom.
+Jarvis has led the Bruins since their inception as a NCAA Division I institution in 1998, only suffering five losing seasons in 21 years.

-Last season the Bruins registered a 31-29 mark while finishing third in the OVC.
+The previous season, the Bruins registered a 31-29 mark while finishing third in the OVC.
 The Bruins made their first appearance in the OVC Championship Game since joining the conference.
 The Buins also amassed their 26th MLB draftee.
-In the past five years, Belmont has sent 11 to the pros as well as having two others sign free agent contracts.
-Collectively, Jarvis has coached more than 65 players who have gone on to play professionally.
+In the past six years, Belmont has sent 13 to the pros as well as having two others sign free agent contracts.
+Collectively, Jarvis has coached more than 67 players who have gone on to play professionally.
 In 2017, outfielder Tyler Walsh was selected in the 33rd round by the Los Angeles Angels.
-The prior year, Belmont saw Aaron Quillen enter the draft as he was selected by the Cincinnati Reds.
+In 2016, Belmont saw Aaron Quillen enter the draft as he was selected by the Cincinnati Reds.

-The Bruins were recognized for their accomplishments during conference play last season with three All-OVC selections.
+The Bruins were recognized for their accomplishments during conference play last season with three All-OVC selections and a Freshman All-American award winner in Kyle Brennan.
 In addition to conference recognition, BU has earned nine All-America honors since Jarvis took over, including three Freshman All-American nominations.
-Last year, Nick Egli earned All-America honors and was awarded the 2017 Gregg Olson Award.
+Nick Egli earned All-America honors and was awarded the 2017 Gregg Olson Award.